The 2 types of climate risk and how DR teams can prepare

 According to guidance from the Carbon Disclosure Project, physical risk is the potential for adverse consequences from the physical impacts of climate change.
 For example, a physical risk could be the potential for data loss on servers that are in danger of being destroyed by climate change-induced flooding in the area.

+Physical risk can be further broken down into acute and chronic risks.
 Acute risks are event-driven risks.
 Using the same example as above, a flash flood is an acute event caused by climate change.
-Certain areas may be more prone to acute events than others.
+Certain areas might be more prone to acute events than others.

 Acute events include the following: